Yelp/YLTableView/README.md

 # Pull to Refresh

 YLTableView doesn't include a pull-to-refresh header, but makes it really easy to build your own.
-Simple subclass `YLRefreshHeaderView` and implement `setRefreshState:animated:`.
+Simply subclass `YLRefreshHeaderView` and implement `setRefreshState:animated:`.
 Then you can set the `refreshHeader` property on `YLTableView` and add a listener for the `UIControlEventValueChanged` event on your refresh header.

 Check out [YLExampleRefreshHeader.m](YLTableViewExample/Classes/YLExampleRefreshHeader.m) for an example.